CyberShadow/term-keys/README.md

 To do so:

-1. Create a new keyboard profile.
+1. Create a new keyboard profile, based on the default one.
+   (Select "Default (XFree 4)", and click "New...".)
    Name it e.g. `Emacs`.
 2. Append the output of `term-keys/konsole-keytab` to the newly created `.keytab` file, e.g.:

    ```elisp